GowerReagan/HTML-CSS-JS-by-John-Hopkins/README.md

 # HTML-CSS-JS-by-John-Hopkins
-Repository for coding assignment submissions from the class.
+Repository for coding submissions from assignments in the class.
 This is the official repository for all submissions.